Skip to Main Content

 About Data Management Plans

-What is Data Management Plan (DMP)
+What is a Data Management Plan (DMP)

-A data management plan (DMP) is a written document that describes the data you expect to acquire or generate during the course of a research project, how you will manage, describe, analyze, and store those data, and what mechanisms you will use at the end of your project to share and preserve your data.
+A data management plan (DMP) is a written document that describes the data you expect to acquire or generate during a research project, how you will manage, describe, analyze, and store those data, and what mechanisms you will use at the end of your project to share and preserve your data.

-You may have already considered some or all of these issues with regard to your research project, but writing them down helps you formalize the process, identify weaknesses in your plan, and provide you with a record of what you intend(ed) to do.
+You may have already considered some or all of these issues about your research project, but writing them down helps you formalize the process, identify weaknesses in your plan, and provide you with a record of what you intend(ed) to do.
 Data management is best addressed in the early stages of a research project, but it is never too late to develop a data management plan.

 Creating a Data Management Plan

-What should be covered in the Data Plan
+What should be covered in the Data Plan?

 The framework below, adapted from one developed by the Inter-University Consortium for Political and Social Research (ICPSR), shows one approach to the elements of a data management plan.